ZyroGatsby/ZyroGatsby/README.md

 - 👨‍💻 All of my projects are available [here](https://github.com/ZyroGatsby?tab=repositories)

-- 💬 Ask me about **Machine Learning, Software Development, Blockchain and NFTs**
+- 💬 Ask me about **Machine Learning, Software Development, Artificial Intelligence**

 - 📫 How to reach me **zyro.kamson@gmail.com**